pauchxk/Dijkstra/README.md

 6: Otherwise, select the unvisited node that is marked with the smallest tentative distance, set it as the new current node, and go back to step 3.

 ## Graph Structure
-The sample graph structure used in the program is composed of 6 nodes marked A-F, and 9 arcs:
+The sample graph structure used in the program is composed of 6 nodes marked A-F, and 9 nodes:

     A - B    11